Fractional factorial design generators

 terms specified by

-a string consisting of words formed from the
+a character vector consisting of words formed from the

 Z, separated by spaces.

 'a'-'z' for the first 26 factors, and, if necessary,

 the remaining factors.
 For example,